GrinonBarrett/Taksidos/Extras/Character Creation/Species/Sylphe.md

 ### Special Features

+**Fine Apetite**: You require half as much food and water as a standard adventurer.

 **Sylphen Knowledge**: You gain proficiency in two skills of your choice.

 **Unusual Form**: Unless otherwise noted, sylphes cannot use equipment or armor.